CooperativaCana/Cannuino/README.md

 1 - buy the parts
 2 - Follow schematic document, assembly of sensor, welding, connect to the canuino 3 - Download Arduino IDE
-4 - Open the * .ino file and follow the instructions.
+4 - Install zip files ( libraries ) on Arduino IDE
-5 - test the sensor values.
+5 - Open the * .ino, follow the instructions, upload code 6 - test the sensor values.